 In rejecting transcendentalism, all I am saying is that there is nothing that is utterly beyond experience, in the sense of it being possible for someone to experience it, somewhere, some time, some how.
 But I am not rejecting any particular claims about what is real or what is moral here; only giving a criterion by which to judge whether or not to reject any particular claim.

 And I am very much not saying that there is nothing but particular people's particular experiences.
 I am absolutely not saying that all of reality and morality are just in the minds of people; that would be to fall toward relativism, which I am also against, as elaborated in my earlier essay against relativism.
+I am still a physicalist and a realist, when it comes to reality; and might equally be called an ethicalist or moralist, when it comes to morality.
 I am only saying that all of reality and morality, in any sense that we could possibly understand those concepts, are fundamentally of a nature comprehensible to the mind, even if no particular person ever manages to fully comprehend them in their entirety.

 Continue to the next essay, On Language and the Meaning of Words.